 Some waste is sent for final storage in underground facilities.
-Tailings are, for example, used as back-fill wherever this is possible, both as reinforcement and to reduce the amount of tailings above ground.
+Tailings are, for example, used as back-fill wherever this is possible, both as re-inforcement and to reduce the amount of tailings above ground.
 Odda stores jarosite and slag in mountain caverns.
 Rönnskär is in the process of completing underground disposal facilities for arsenic-bearing waste.
-Kokkola is using old salt mines to store mercury, containing the waste in a secure way.

-Boliden has no organic waste material that is suitable for composting, other than small amounts from canteens, which is sent for municipal treatment.
+Boliden has no organic waste material that is suitable for composting, other than small amounts from canteens, which are sent for municipal treatment.